mandyMooreFan/holder/Readme.md

 * A monorepo project template using SBT.
 Develop all your services and UI as projects within a single Git repository with an integrated build process managed by SBT.
 SBT makes it easy (SBT easy...) for you to control the extent to which you share common code among your projects.
 * Tight integration with Docker.
-Docker Compose handles local development.
-Deployed environments run on Docker Swarm.
+Docker is used throughout the project to avoid dealing with installs.
+Docker Swarm is also used to run your application locally and on AWS.
 * Continuous integration with Circle CI.
 Cirle CI will build all commits to your project and deploy commits made to the master and production branches.
 * Consolidated logging to Loggly.
 VMs, containers and any available AWS logs are routed to Loggly.
 * Error reporting by Sentry.io.
 System, application and AWS errors are sent to Sentry.io.
 * System monitoring to DataDog.
 * Continuous deployment to development and production environments on AWS.
-We use Hashicorp Packer and Terraform to deliver the following distinct architecture for development and production,
+We use Hashicorp Packer and Terraform to deliver the following distinct environments for development and production,
   * A separate VPC.
   * A Docker Swarm to deploy your application services.
-Separate autoscaling groups for swarm managers and workers both of which are distribute across three availability zones.
+Separate autoscaling groups for swarm managers and workers both of which are distributed across three availability zones.
   * A bastion server which provides the only SSH access to the VPC.
   * An ELB which routes HTTPS traffic to your Docker Swarm reverse proxy (Traefik).
   * An otherwise production ready infrastructure.
-We have done our best to create a secure by default environment and configure AWS with a production ready configuration.
+We have done our best to create a secure by default environment and setup AWS with a production ready configuration.
     * Port 22 on the bastion server and port 443 on the ELB are the only open public ports.
+    * End to end encryption of all communication.
-    * Detailing monitoring is enabled for all instances.
+    * Detailed monitoring is enabled for all instances.
     * Configuration changes are logged to Loggly.
     * Security groups tightly control the network traffic within the VPC.